FrancesReagan/task-master-api/README.md

           -should see Status: 200 ; see token (now created and assigned to this user), username, email, password, and userid (now created and assigned to this user)
            <img width="1280" height="764" alt="image" src="https://github.com/user-attachments/assets/81741642-dc2d-42eb-ad9b-2a4e99535049" />

-           -Save the users you create's token, username, email, password, and userid in a separate document somewhere for this project so you can use to continue to test--login, create project and tasks, get project and tasks by id, update projects and tasks, and delete project and tasks.
+           -`Save the users you create's token, username, email, password, and userid in a separate document somewhere for this project so you can use to continue to test--login, create project and tasks, get project and tasks by id, update projects and tasks, and delete project and tasks.`

           -make a few more users